THE ALBUM

 What’s the story?

 Taking on the world and winning as well as losing, trauma and joy, the temptation of forbidden fruit, partying hard, murder, revenge, tough existential truths, irony, humour, regrets, global inequality, political corruption, as well as honest anger.
-These are just some of the many overlapping red threads running through the 15 songs.
+These are some of the overlapping red threads.

-A mini-bio gives more detailed “liner” notes for each of the 15 songs below.
-You will also find the lyrics to all songs, and some info about some of the instruments used in the recording.
+A mini-bio gives more detailed notes for each song below.
+Also you’ll find the lyrics to all songs, and some info about some of the instruments used.

 THE SONGS